Overview, Examples & Software

 Other software applications in production monitoring

 In addition to MES and ERP, which usually combine a large number of functions in one product, there are numerous solutions that focus on individual functions.
 These primarily offer the advantage of a higher degree of specialization, but simpler implementation or lower costs can also be reasons why companies opt for such solutions.
-A key challenge, however, is integrating these software systems into the overall infrastructure.
+One of the key challenges is integrating these software systems into the overall infrastructure.

-Examples of more specialized solutions include quality management systems that document data and reports on product quality or software systems to support maintenance.
-The latter include, for example, computerized maintenance management systems (CMMS) and predictive maintenance systems, which are used to manage maintenance-relevant information (CMMS) or calculate the ideal maintenance time based on available plant data (Predictive Maintenance).
+Examples of more specialized solutions include quality management systems that document data on product quality or software systems to support maintenance.
+The latter include computerized maintenance management systems (CMMS) and various predictive maintenance tools, which are used to calculate the ideal maintenance time based on available plant data.

 Specialized software systems that monitor stock levels or energy consumption, coordinate supply chains or manage safety-relevant information may also be used in production monitoring.